-As of 2021, if a disabled veteran with a spouse and no children has a 100% VA disability rating, he or she would be entitled to a monthly disability compensation payment of $3,321.85.
+As of 2022, if a disabled veteran with a spouse and no children has a 100% VA disability rating, he or she would be entitled to a monthly disability compensation payment of $3,321.85 (tax-free).

-Even a much less severe medical condition that results in a lower disability rating of 40% would entitle him to $696.61 per month for as long as the service-related disability persists.
+Even a much less severe medical condition that results in a lower disability rating of 40% would entitle them to $696.61 per month for as long as the service-related disability persists.
+As discussed above, monthly compensation for service members varies directly based on the disability rating they are assigned by the VA.

 However, with some conditions, proving a connection to military service can be tricky.
-Additionally, some conditions are more easily diagnosed than others.
+Additionally, some conditions are more easily diagnosed than others and can quality a veteran for a higher rating or increased eligibility.

 To win your VA disability compensation claim, you must demonstrate three things: